The Scientific Research Committee (SRC) consists of up to 15 researchers/clinicians in the fields of respiratory and cardiovascular health.

 Dr Mark Harbison at Queen’s University of Belfast awarded £26,000 to study the role of intermedin and related peptides as markers of stroke severity and inhibitors of reperfusion injury during stroke therapy.

 Stroke is caused by blockage of blood vessels in the brain, usually by blood clots, with resulting damage to brain cells (‘infarction’).
 ‘Clot busting’ drugs reduce stroke morbidity by dissolving the clot and restoring blood flow.
 Despite the benefits of restoring blood flow, blood returning to the damaged area (reperfusion) may itself cause further brain cell injury by mechanisms such as oxidative damage.
-Our group has shown in a model simulating infarction and reperfusion in human heart cells (where the situation is almost identical to that in stroke) that a novel protein intermedin is released by cells locally and protects them from damage.
+Dr Mark Harbison’s group has shown in a model simulating infarction and reperfusion in human heart cells (where the situation is almost identical to that in stroke) that a novel protein intermedin is released by cells locally and protects them from damage.
 In stroke, therefore, intermedin or closely–related proteins produced during infarction and reperfusion may similarly protect the brain from injury.
 This study will determine whether these proteins are elevated in the blood of patients following stroke, validating that it is involved in the response to stroke.
 In parallel laboratory studies in human brain and vascular cells, the source of these proteins will be determined and potential benefits of administering them to protect such cells from simulated clotting and reperfusion injury examined.
 A successful outcome would justify a clinical trial of co–administering such proteins with ‘clot busting’ drugs in stroke patients, to potentially ameliorate the negative consequences of reperfusion injury.

 “The effect of vitamin D3 supplementation on insulin resistance and cardiovascular risk factors in people at high risk of cardiovascular disease and type 2 diabetes.”